Chevron Corp, the second-largest U.S. oil company, posted a

-The company reported net income of $4.93 billion, or $2.57 per share, compared with $7.25 billion, or $3.70 per share, in the year-ago period.
+The company reported net income of $4.93 billion, or $2.57 per share,

 The quarterly profit met expectations of Wall Street analysts, according to Thomson Reuters I/B/E/S.